V4Fire/Client/src/core/component/decorators/component/README.md

 ## How to create a component?

 To register a new component, generate a simple JS/TS class and apply the `@component` decorator to it.
-You also have the option to pass additional parameters to this decorator.
+You can also pass additional parameters to this decorator.
 For instance, a component can be established as functional.

 ```typescript